Nerogar/OneTrainer/docs/ThingsToAdd.md

   moment.
 The goal would be to support all currently released model types.
 - Accelerate support for multi GPU training: This will be a bit more complicated.
   [MGDS](https://github.com/Nerogar/MGDS), the data loader library, needs to be thread safe first.
+- Custom inference pipelines: The built in diffusers pipelines have some limitations that make it impossible to see effects of some training features.
+This includes clip skip or changing cfg calculations.

 Some ideas that need to be implemented in [MGDS](https://github.com/Nerogar/MGDS):